 To disable trusted authentication, follow these steps:

-On the SpotDev Settings page, turn off the Trusted Authentication toggle.
+On the Settings page, turn off the Trusted Authentication toggle.

 A pop-window appears and prompts you to confirm the disable action.

 When you disable trusted authentication, the validity of your existing authentication token expires.
-You need to generate a new token by re-enabling trusted authentication.
+Your application will become inoperable until you add the new token to it.